 - Jugos Natural

 Traveling to a new city always poses so many obstacles.
 One of the major ones is deciding where to base yourself.
-Because the city is so big and has so much too chose from, there are many spots that are deserving.
+Because Mexico City is sprawling and has so much too chose from, it’s advantageous to be in a prime location.

 Upscale and hip neighborhoods of Mexico City and where many tourists will base themselves for their stay.
 Both neighborhoods feature beautiful parks lined with lavender trees & a variety of lush verdant offerings.
 As expected, it is more expensive than other sections of the city but well worth a stay.
 These sections offer quality nightlife destinations as well as boutique shops and upscale dining.